 Keyur Patel will review a Problem Statement and Issue Charge addressing market rules for combined cycle modeling as part of the Next Generation Energy Markets (nGEM) project.

-The committee will be asked to approve the Issue Charge, which will be worked using the “CBIR Lite” process outlined in Section 8.6.2 of Manual 34 at its next meeting.
+The committee will be asked to approve the Issue Charge at its next meeting.